Skip to content

 1 Minute Scalper's Dilemma

-When you’re trading on a 1-minute chart, finding the right settings for your stochastic oscillator can help you avoid misleading signals and accurately track market movement.
+When you’re scalping on a 1-minute chart, finding the right settings for your stochastic oscillator can help you avoid misleading signals and accurately track market movement.
 As someone who trades throughout the day, you rely on this tool to tell you when prices are too high or too low (oversold/overbought).

 The one-minute timeframe demands attention—you can’t afford to be random in your trading approach.
 You can’t afford a trading indicator that whips back and forth.
+This is where finding the best setting for you goes a long way.

-You can use a %K period of 14 and a %D of 3 to improve the quality of the signals you get.
+You can use a Stochastic %K period of 14 and a %D of 3 to improve the quality of the signals you get.
 By using these settings, you filter out the irrelevant market ‘noise’ and focus on real market trends.

 Your chosen settings for the stochastic oscillator give you an advantage by making your chart more sensitive to true market changes and not just noise.